grace-notes/website/contents/topics/stephen.md

 from Encyclopedia Britannica (excerpts)

-Stephen [Gk Stephanos] was one of of the seven men elected to attend to the social welfare of the Hellenistic Jewish Christian widows (Acts 6:5), who made his mark through his understanding of the newness of Christianity over against Judaism.
+Stephen [Gk Stephanos] was one of the seven men elected to attend to the social welfare of the Hellenistic Jewish Christian widows (Acts 6:5), who made his mark through his understanding of the newness of Christianity over against Judaism.
 Because of his convictions he became